WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 **Teaching Tip**

-- Make sure eveyone gives a 👍 in Slack when they are able to start the server.
+- Make sure everyone gives a 👍 in Slack when they are able to start the server.

 ---

 ### Create a Simple Movie Component
 Open up your `./src` directory in your favorite text editor.

 Inside of the `./src` folder, create a new React component file called `Movie.js`.
 Syntax is important here and conveys that the file is a React component, so make sure it begins with a capital letter (in this case, **'M'**).

 **src/Movie.js**